niftools/blender_niftools_addon/.github/ISSUE_TEMPLATE.md

 [Provide a general introduction to the issue and why it is relevant to this repository]

 ## Version Information
-### Blender Nif Plugin Version Info
+### Blender Niftools Addon Version Info
-[Provide version information for the Blender Nif Plugin the issue occurs with, available in Blender in the Add-On section]
+[Provide version information for the Blender Niftools Addon the issue occurs with, available in Blender in the Add-On section]

 ### Blender Version Info
 [Provide information on which version of Blender the issue is seen]